contentauth/c2patool/README.md

 ## Usage

+**Note:** You can check out this repository locally to run the example code below.

 ### Displaying manifest data

-Invoking the tool with a path to an image file will output a JSON report of the manifests contained in the file.
+Invoking the tool with a path to an asset will output a JSON report of the manifests contained in the file.

 ```shell
 c2patool image.jpg